STAS

 When ChatGPT or Claude creates a weekly plan or reviews training, STAS can include the saved strategy in the coaching context.

-- It can explain a workout in the context of the larger goal.
+• It can explain a workout in relation to the route and the next goal.

 How to create a training strategy in ChatGPT or Claude

-Create the strategy after you connect your workouts, complete your profile, and review your current training.
+Create the map after connecting your workouts, completing your profile, and reviewing the route to your next goal.
 Do not start from a blank prompt.

 What to give the AI coach

-Ask ChatGPT or Claude to review your STAS context: goals, rules, recent workouts, calendar, and the current strategy if one already exists.
-After that, the AI should suggest a compact strategy and show it to you before saving anything.
+Ask ChatGPT or Claude to review your STAS context: goals, rules, history, calendar, the next goal, and the current map if one exists.
+It should propose a compact map and show it to you before saving.

 What to check before saving

-Make sure the strategy has not turned into a workout calendar or day-by-day schedule.
-It should explain the training approach; the exact workouts belong in the weekly plan and calendar.
+Make sure the map has not become a workout calendar, a day-by-day schedule, or a set of weekly rules.
+It should contain only long-horizon route decisions; exact workouts belong in the weekly plan and calendar.

 Completed workouts: the real history behind the strategy.